NO 6. All stocks need pillars, even stocks with bedding blocks

 patch. or a Q-Tip.
 After allowing this wax to dry for a few minutes, buff it off with a soft cloth, just like you would

-wax you car.
+buff the wax off your car.
 For a little extra peace of mind, I go through this wax and buff sequence twice.
-Cover every surface
+Cover

 | Picture #10|